 Never Sacrifice Training Fuel

-Never, never, never shave calories before a big workout.
+Never, never, never shave calories before a big workout—even if you’re cycling for weight loss.
 I understand the reasoning behind this incredibly detrimental weight-loss tactic, but let me explain why this can end up doing more harm than good.

 By going into a workout hungry, you’re hurting the way you’ll perform that day.
 This is because the body has many mechanisms in place to “slow you down” when it knows fuel sources are low in order to protect itself.
 Even if you’re able to will your way through and still get the workout done, at what cost was your effort?
 Hungry training equals unpleasant training and can quickly wear you down mentally and physically and lead to burnout.